By Frank G. & Edwin H.

 Bolivia does not fit everyone.
 Temporary residents must respect a strict absence rule.
 If you need to stay outside the country for more than 6 months each year, Bolivia will create friction until you reach permanent residency.
 Banking infrastructure also differs from Europe or the United States, and the country has capital controls and dollar scarcity.

-The core practical benefit is the cédula de ciudadanía, Bolivia’s national ID card.
+The core practical benefit is the CIE (cédula de identidad de extranjero), Bolivia’s foreign-resident ID card issued with your visa.
 Once you hold it, you can open Bolivian bank accounts, access exchanges used locally, serve as legal representative of a company, apply for a Bolivian driver’s license after passing a driving test, and handle daily contracts and administrative tasks inside Bolivia.

 Overview: temporary, permanent residency and citizenship